 When I am not teaching, I enjoy spending time with my husband and our two children hiking, traveling, and reading.

 At Community Montessori, we believe partnership between parents, school, and our children builds a strong, supportive community.
-All parents and guardians at Community Montessori are members of the Family Community (FC).
+All parents and guardians at Community Montessori are members of the Family Community (PA).

-The Family Community (FC) is a volunteer body which coordinates activities to strengthen the community and provide enhancements to its classrooms.
-The FC relies on core values of the school – inclusiveness, community, and consensus – to create a working partnership between parents, guardians, faculty, and the student body.
+The Family Community (PA) is a volunteer body which coordinates activities to strengthen the community and provide enhancements to its classrooms.
+The PA relies on core values of the school – inclusiveness, community, and consensus – to create a working partnership between parents, guardians, faculty, and the student body.

-The FC oversees a number of school-wide celebrations, plans activities to help welcome new families, hosts community events, and provides support and appreciation to the teachers.
+The PA oversees a number of school-wide celebrations, plans activities to help welcome new families, hosts community events, and provides support and appreciation to the teachers.

 Community Montessori is a not-for-profit school governed by a Board of Directors, which provides oversight of the school.
 The volunteer Board is responsible for ensuring the mission of Community Montessori is carried out, and it has a fiduciary responsibility to the school.
 Board members actively lead long-term and strategic planning efforts and engage in fundraising and community-building initiatives.